40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH21 -- subshell.md

 > it is executed at sandbox,
 >
 > thus it may NOT pollute user-defined variables that exported on shell

+`bash -i` built-in command changes it in an interactive shell

 ### Examples
 #### Example 1